Pruning Program

 If you register for a workshop and later become unable to attend, we will gladly offer a credit for your registration amount to use toward any future event if you notify us at least 24 hours before the workshop.

 To cancel and request a credit, please email us at administrator@greshamjapanesegarden.com.
 Workshop credits are not redeemable for cash.
-Please note: Credits cannot be given for registrations for workshops hosted by visiting/ out of town instructors.
+Please note: Credits cannot be given for registrations for workshops hosted by visiting/out of town instructors.
 Due to the nature of these one-time-only workshops, all events hosted by special guests are subject to this policy.
 Thank you for understanding!

-In the event a class is cancelled or rescheduled due to inclement weather, or any incident where GJG or it’s instructors are at fault, you will receive a credit to take another class at a later date.
+In the event a class is cancelled or rescheduled due to inclement weather, or any incident where GJG or its instructors are at fault, you will receive a credit to take another class at a later date.

 About Our Policy